Singapore Income Tax: Tax Residency & Tax Rates 2023

 3 Ways Your Income is Liable to Tax in Singapore

-Income Deemed to be Sourced in Singapore
+Income Sourced in Singapore

 The Income Tax Act (ITA) contains provisions that deem the source of certain types of income to be in Singapore.
 These types of income include:

-• royalties
+• Royalties

-Income Deemed to be Received in Singapore
+Income Received in Singapore

 Income Accruing in Singapore